If there was ever the most perfect fall soup recipe, this would be it.

 - Pinch of nutmeg

 - Heat olive oil in a large dutch oven over medium-high heat.
 Add shallot and garlic, cook for 2 minutes.
 Add sweet potato and butternut squash.
 Stir in salt, white pepper, thyme, cinnamon, and nutmeg.
-Continue to cook for 20-25 minutes until vegetables are tender, stirring occasionally.
+Cook vegetables for 8-10 minutes until browned and caramelized.

 - Deglaze the pan with vegetable stock, starting with 1 ¾ cups.
 Bring to a boil for 10-12 minutes until vegetables are tender.